ngrok/ngrok-docs/docs/guides/device-gateway/agent.md

 You now have the ngrok agent running on a device in an external environment and can use the agent API to start and stop the tunnels necessary to access the device's APIs.

+:::note
+If you did not create a [custom wildcard domain](#create-a-custom-wildcard-domain-optional), ensure you reserve an individual domain for each tunnel you wish to start.

 To start a tunnel to connect to the device's API, run the following command, substituting the appropriate values for your environment: